On a small cancellation theorem of Gromov: Further remarks

-\begin{rem} The same theorems hold if we use the $C(7)$ condition instead of the $C'(1/6)$ condition, but in this case there is no control on the radius of injectivity. \end{rem}
+\begin{rem} The same kind of theorem holds if we use the $C(7)$ condition instead of the $C'(1/6)$ condition, but in this case there is no control on the radius of injectivity (shortest relation length). \end{rem}

-\begin{rem} Using the techniques in~\cite{Del} or~\cite{Oll}, the same kind of theorem holds starting with any torsion-free hyperbolic group instead of the free group, provided that the girth of the graph is large enough w.r.t.\ the hyperbolicity constant, and that the labelling is quasi-geodesic. \end{rem}
+\begin{rem} Using the techniques in~\cite{D} or~\cite{O}, the same kind of theorem should hold starting with any torsion-free hyperbolic group instead of the free group, provided that the girth of the graph is large enough w.r.t.\ the hyperbolicity constant, and that the labelling is quasi-geodesic.
+See~\cite{Ollexp}. \end{rem}

-Thanks to Thomas Delzant for having brought the problem to my attention and to Étienne Ghys and Pierre Pansu for helpful discussions and comments on the manuscript.
+\begin{rem} Theorem~\ref{thm:main} can be extended when the graph is infinite, in which case we get a direct limit of torsion-free, dimension-$2$ hyperbolic groups (but generally not hyperbolic), in which the conclusions of small cancellation theory still hold but with the isoperimetric constant for van Kampen diagrams tending to $0$.
+In this case the small cancellation assumption reads: any piece has length less than $1/6$ times the minimal length of a cycle on which it appears. \end{rem}